Dalmatian Shedding

 When Shedding Indicates Problems

 Early intervention consistently produces better outcomes and lower costs than reactive treatment for breed-associated conditions.
-Watch for early signs of deafness, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Dalmatians are prone to.
+Watch for early signs of deafness, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Dalmatians are prone to.

 Veterinary Care Schedule for Dalmatians